 Depending on the cells or group of cells that are damage, a pattern is formed with a higher temperature than the good cells/panels.

 If a solar module has the defects visible on the thermal images shown above, they are single cells with difference in temperature, caused by soiling that could have been prevent with Solarud.

 If a substring is hotter than the others, than the diode is by-passing the current and that substring is not working.

-If the junction box of one solar panel is hotter than the junction box of the modules at their side, there is a problem in it (Heated module junction box).
+If the junction box (where the diodes are) of one solar panel is hotter than the junction box of the modules at their side, there is a problem in it (Heated module junction box).
 It is advisable to go further on that because it may lead to electric arc and consequently lead to fire.

-It is a best inspection method to know the overall condition of the solar park.
+It is one of the best inspection method to know the overall condition of the solar park.
 It is the fastest and the cheapest way to detect defects in solar modules and identify in thousands of panels which ones that must be replace or followed to see the evolution of the detected defects.